asamerry/Optimization-Programs/README.md

 A series of programs designed to emulate optimization techniques from UCSB Math 132A - Optimization.
-Algorithms include basic gradient descent, the conjugate gradient method, Kacsmarz's algorithm, and more.
+Currently this repository has programs for the following methods:
+- Least Squares
+- Conjugate-Gradient
+- Kacsmarz's Algorithm

+This programs are not necessarily programmatically optimized, but they do all do their jobs mathematically under the constraints outlined under each method.